nimmneun/onesheet/README.md

 - No cell individualisation, everything is applied at a row level.
 - No calculated/formula cells.

-Please be aware that there might be several api breaking changes until version 1.0.0 is released!
+This library is still WIP, so please be aware that there might be api breaking changes in minor versions (0.*.0) until version 1.0.0 is released!

 ###Install
 Install via composer